13 Ways to Annoy a Deserter

 Overpriced keg beer

 £4.50 for a half?
-Do you want a slap?
+Are you asking for a slap?
 Why is it twice the price of cask beer, which actually requires on-site conditioning?
 It’s keg, for crying out loud.
 It arrives in a big tin, you attach the gas and cooler and pour it.
 Why do I need a £50 note for a round?

 Weekend engineering works